TERMS AND CONDITIONS OF BUSINESS

 Inability to pay

 If, for any reason, you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with a member of staff.
 Please note that instalments or part-payments of any account may only be sanctioned with the express permission of a Director.
+Any outstanding balances that remain unpaid will be referred to a debt collection agency with administration and charges added to cover the cost of collection.

 Our liability in respect of all and any claims, damages or losses arising in respect of the goods and/or services provided by us or arising in connection with any attendance at our practice or attendance at any property by one of our employees shall be limited in accordance with our insurance cover.
 In the event of any uninsured claims, damages or losses our liability shall be limited to the value of the goods and/or services to which the claim, damages or loss relates.